'Wow! Wow!' Women get Olympic track off to a sizzling start - WHIZ News

 “I mean, a lot of sprinters are dominating,” Thompson-Herah said.

 Fraser-Pryce came in as the favorite for Saturday’s final, which is already showing signs of living up to the hype.
-She ran a 10.63 back in June that has some thinking even Florence Griffith Joyner’s 33-year-old world record could finally be at risk this year.
+She ran a 10.63 back in June that has some thinking even Florence Griffith Joyner’s 33-year-old world record of 10.49 seconds could finally be at risk this year.

 “Honestly, I have no idea,” Fraser-Pryce said when asked about the mark.
 “It’s super, super competitive.
 You want to make sure you focus on each round and the things you’re supposed to do.”

 There were so many unknowns coming into the Olympics – namely if the year-long delay, the empty stadium or the stress of being cooped up in a hotel room in the lead-up to the Tokyo Games would hurt the athletes.
-The sprinters answered that with an emphatic “No.”
+At least one group — the women’s sprinters — answered all those questions with an emphatic “No.”

+“Clearly,” said Daryll Neita of Britain, who ran a personal best 10.96.
+“It’s going to be a very fast championship, let’s put it that way.
+It feels amazing.”

-The first of 48 gold medals on the line over the next nine days was up for grabs later Friday in the men’s 10,000.
+The first of 48 gold medals on the line over the nine-day meet was up for grabs later Friday in the men’s 10,000.
 Favorites include Jacob Kiplimo of Uganda and Selemon Barega of Ethiopia.

 Other morning action on Day 1 went to form.
 Rai Benjamin of the United States and world-record holder Karsten Warholm of Norway cruised easily through their heats in the 400-meter hurdles, keeping a gold-medal showdown in the cards.
 Will it take another world record to win?